trexminer/T-Rex/README.md

         --lhr-coin                 Set coin name for --lhr-algo.
         --lhr-tune                 [Ethash, Autolykos2] LHR tuning value that indicates the percentage of the full speed the miner tries to achieve for LHR cards (default: -1).
 Range from 10 to 95.
-                                   -1 - auto-mode (LHR tune is set to 71 (or 68 in low power mode) for LHR cards and 0 for non-LHR)
+                                   -1 - auto-mode (LHR tune is set to 74 (or 68 in low power mode) for LHR cards and 0 for non-LHR)
                                     0 - disabled (use for non-LHR cards) 30 - recommended starting value for most LHR cards in LHR unlock dual mining mode (see --lhr-algo)
-                                   68 - recommended starting value for most LHR cards in low power mode (see --lhr-low-power) 71 - recommended starting value for most LHR cards Can be set for each GPU separately, e.g.
+                                   68 - recommended starting value for most LHR cards in low power mode (see --lhr-low-power) 74 - recommended starting value for most LHR cards Can be set for each GPU separately, e.g.
-                                   "lhr-tune": "0,0,71.5,0" - this will set LHR tuning value to 71.5 for the third GPU.
+                                   "lhr-tune": "0,0,74.5,0" - this will set LHR tuning value to 74.5 for the third GPU.
         --lhr-autotune-mode        [Ethash, Autolykos2] LHR auto-tune mode (default: full).
 Valid values: off  - auto-tune is disabled.
-LHR tune value is fixed during mining, and will not change no matter how often LHR lock is detected down - LHR tune value will decrease if the miner detects LHR lock full - same as "down" but additionally miner will be trying to increase LHR tune value if it's stable on the current LHR tune level --lhr-low-power            [Ethash, Autolykos2] Reduces power consumption in LHR mode at a cost of a slightly lower hashrate.
+LHR tune value is fixed during mining, and will not change no matter how often LHR lock is detected down - LHR tune value will decrease if the miner detects LHR lock full - same as "down" but additionally miner will be trying to increase LHR tune value if it's stable on the current LHR tune level --lhr-autotune-step-size   LHR auto-tune step size (default: 0.5).
+                                   Indicates by how much LHR tune value is changed by the LHR auto-tuner.
+        --lhr-autotune-interval    LHR auto-tune time interval in minutes (default: 20).
+                                   Amount of time the GPU must be mining without hitting LHR locks before the miner increases LHR tune value.
+                                   Also, if the GPU has triggered an LHR lock, LHR tune value will not decrease if the previous LHR lock was detected more than "--lhr-autotune-interval" minutes ago.
+        --lhr-low-power            [Ethash, Autolykos2] Reduces power consumption in LHR mode at a cost of a slightly lower hashrate.
         --kernel                   [Ethash] Choose CUDA kernel (default: 0).
 Range from 0 to 5.
                                    Set to 0 to enable auto-tuning: the miner will benchmark each kernel and select the fastest.